runk/npm-proxy-cache/README.md

         -s, --storage [path]  Storage path
-        -x, --proxy           HTTP proxy to be used, e.g. http://user:pass@example.com:8888/ -e, --expired         Use expired cache when npm registry unavailable -v, --verbose         Verbose mode
+        -x, --proxy           HTTP proxy to be used, e.g. http://user:pass@example.com:8888/ -e, --expired         Use expired cache when npm registry unavailable -f, --friendly-names  Use actual file names instead of hashes in the cache -v, --verbose         Verbose mode
             --help            This help